 What are the best PC games available today?
-From triple-A world-beaters like GTA V to enchanting indie releases such as Rocket League, these classics are the biggest Steam games you can buy.
+From triple-A world-beaters like GTA V to enchanting indie releases such as Rocket League, these classics are the biggest games across Steam, Epic Games Store and more.

-Finding the best PC games is no easy task.
+Finding the top PC games is no easy task.
 There are, you may have noticed, quite a lot of them.
-From Steam games to… all those other platforms you love so much, there has never been more choice available to the discerning PC gamer.
+From the 50,000 plus Steam games to… all those other platforms you love so much, there has never been more choice available to the discerning PC gamer.

 Here are the best PC games: